DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc I - The Lost Soul.md

 >
 > Some hags raise the daughters they spawn, creating covens that magnify their power.
 The members of a coven gain a slew of unnatural abilities, including the power to control the elements and—once each day—to dispel foreign magic in the vicinity of their lairs.
 As is true for all hag magic, however, such power comes at a price—for a wound suffered by a single hag in a coven is suffered by all.
 >
 > To combat their inherently selfish natures, the hags in a coven must enter into a written contract with the others, signed by each hag's true name.
-The hags of a coven guard their contract jealously, ever-careful to keep their names from falling into enemy hands.
+The hags of a coven guard their contract jealously, often sealing it within the heart of their lair, ever-careful to keep their names from falling into enemy hands.
-# I2.
+# I3.
 The Refugee Camp
 When the players first enter the refugee camp, read:

 <div class="description">